The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 eyJraWQiOiJcL3ByaXZhdGVLZXkucGVtIiwidHlwIjoiSldUIiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJqZG9lLXVzaW5nLWp3dC1yYmFjIiwiYXVkIjoidXNpbmctand0LXJiYWMiLCJ1cG4iOiJqZG9lQHF1YXJrdXMuaW8iLCJiaXJ0aGRhdGUiOiIyMDAxLTA3LTEzIiwiYXV0aF90aW1lIjoxNTUxNjU5Njc2LCJpc3MiOiJodHRwczpcL1wvcXVhcmt1cy5pb1wvdXNpbmctand0LXJiYWMiLCJyb2xlTWFwcGluZ3MiOnsiZ3JvdXAyIjoiR3JvdXAyTWFwcGVkUm9sZSIsImdyb3VwMSI6Ikdyb3VwMU1hcHBlZFJvbGUifSwiZ3JvdXBzIjpbIkVjaG9lciIsIlRlc3RlciIsIlN1YnNjcmliZXIiLCJncm91cDIiXSwicHJlZmVycmVkX3VzZXJuYW1lIjoiamRvZSIsImV4cCI6MTU1MTY1OTk3NiwiaWF0IjoxNTUxNjU5Njc2LCJqdGkiOiJhLTEyMyJ9.O9tx_wNNS4qdpFhxeD1e7v4aBNWz1FCq0UV8qmXd7dW9xM4hA5TO-ZREk3ApMrL7_rnX8z81qGPIo_R8IfHDyNaI1SLD56gVX-NaOLS2OjfcbO3zOWJPKR_BoZkYACtMoqlWgIwIRC-wJKUJU025dHZiNL0FWO4PjwuCz8hpZYXIuRscfFhXKrDX1fh3jDhTsOEFfu67ACd85f3BdX9pe-ayKSVLh_RSbTbBPeyoYPE59FW7H5-i8IE-Gqu838Hz0i38ksEJFI25eR-AJ6_PSUD0_-TV3NjXhF3bFIeT4VSaIZcpibekoJg0cQm-4ApPEcPLdgTejYHA-mupb8hSwg

-The JWT string is the Base64 URL encoded string that has 3 parts separated by '.' characters.
+The JWT string is a Base64 URL encoded string with three parts separated by '.' characters.
 First part - JWT headers, second part - JWT claims, third part - JWT signature.

 curl -H "Authorization: Bearer eyJraWQiOiJcL3ByaXZhdGVLZXkucGVtIiwidHlwIjoiSldUIiwiYWxnIjoiUlMyNTYifQ.eyJzdWIiOiJqZG9lLXVzaW5nLWp3dC1yYmFjIiwiYXVkIjoidXNpbmctand0LXJiYWMiLCJ1cG4iOiJqZG9lQHF1YXJrdXMuaW8iLCJiaXJ0aGRhdGUiOiIyMDAxLTA3LTEzIiwiYXV0aF90aW1lIjoxNTUxNjUyMDkxLCJpc3MiOiJodHRwczpcL1wvcXVhcmt1cy5pb1wvdXNpbmctand0LXJiYWMiLCJyb2xlTWFwcGluZ3MiOnsiZ3JvdXAyIjoiR3JvdXAyTWFwcGVkUm9sZSIsImdyb3VwMSI6Ikdyb3VwMU1hcHBlZFJvbGUifSwiZ3JvdXBzIjpbIkVjaG9lciIsIlRlc3RlciIsIlN1YnNjcmliZXIiLCJncm91cDIiXSwicHJlZmVycmVkX3VzZXJuYW1lIjoiamRvZSIsImV4cCI6MTU1MTY1MjM5MSwiaWF0IjoxNTUxNjUyMDkxLCJqdGkiOiJhLTEyMyJ9.aPA4Rlc4kw7n_OZZRRk25xZydJy_J_3BRR8ryYLyHTO1o68_aNWWQCgpnAuOW64svPhPnLYYnQzK-l2vHX34B64JySyBD4y_vRObGmdwH_SEufBAWZV7mkG3Y4mTKT3_4EWNu4VH92IhdnkGI4GJB6yHAEzlQI6EdSOa4Nq8Gp4uPGqHsUZTJrA3uIW0TbNshFBm47-oVM3ZUrBz57JKtr0e9jv0HjPQWyvbzx1HuxZd6eA8ow8xzvooKXFxoSFCMnxotd3wagvYQ9ysBa89bgzL-lhjWtusuMFDUVYwFqADE7oOSOD4Vtclgq8svznBQ-YpfTHfb9QEcofMlpyjNA" http://127.0.0.1:8080/secured/roles-allowed; echo